JCMSK/2022_JCW/README.md

 - Dinner on June 10 at [Lumière](https://lumiere.nl/)

 ### Transportation
 - Public transportation in The Netherlands is very reliable.
-You can schedule your trip at [ns.nl](https://www.ns.nl/en)
+You can schedule your trips at [ns.nl](https://www.ns.nl/en)
 - Reimbursements: TBD